perslev/U-Time/README.md

 ## Demo
 In this following we will demonstrate how to launch a short training session of U-Sleep on a significantly limited subset of the datasets used in [[2]](#usleep_ref).

 First, we create a project directory that will store all of our data for this demo.
-The `ut init_project` command will create a folder and populate it with a set of default hyperparameter values:
+The `ut init` command will create a folder and populate it with a set of default hyperparameter values:

 ```
 ut init --name demo --model usleep_demo